 This type of analysis requires detailed data that are not available for all countries.
 The authors, therefore, report results only forcountries and a few developing countries.
 The first panel of figure 1 shows those economies that are most affected by profit misalignment.
 It highlights the estimated gap in tax revenues due to profits loosened out of the country.
 This MNE tax gap is measured as a percentage of corporate tax collected.
-The second panel shows matching figures for those countries that receive the profits that MNEs removed from higher-tax countries.
+The second panel shows matching figures for those countries that receive the profits that MNEs transferred out of higher-tax countries.

 This methodology is only an indicator of tax planning and profit misalignment.
 It risks confounding profit shifting with other factors that could also explain differences in profitability between local and foreign firms.
 In addition, the heavy data requirements of this methodology make it unsuitable for many developing countries.
 However, this approach nevertheless makes a significant contribution to the literature on the measurement of profit shifting and a good indication of the type of methodologies that could be implemented to measure the size of these flows.